 Ticket Prices And Hours

-It’s 75 pesos to enter which like we mentioned before includes the entrance to the museum.
+It costs 80 pesos to enter which, like we mentioned before, includes the entrance to the museum.

-The ruins are just about 30 miles northeast of Mexico City, making it a perfect day trip from the busy city.
+The ruins are just about 30 miles northeast of Mexico City, making it a popular day trip for tourists who are coming from the busy capital.

 When To Visit

-This is definitely a day trip thing.
-The ruins are found outside of Mexico City which is easily reached by bus for all of our ILP volunteers living in Mexico.
-Also, we cannot recommend enough visiting in the morning enough.
+This is definitely a day trip thing, and if possible volunteers recommend visiting in the morning.
 It’s less crowded plus the entire complex is in straight sun, so visiting earlier in the day will mean lower temperatures.
 If you can swing it, visit early.

 What To Pack